ampproject/amphtml/spec/amp-managing-user-state.md

 Before we proceed, be sure to take note of the steps described in [Parameter validation](#parameter-validation) below and ensure that you are willing to trust both of the values indicated by `orig_user_id` and `user_id`.

-Check if either of the values corresponding to is present in your mapping table.
+Check if either of the values corresponding to the inbound analytics ping are present in your mapping table.
 In our example above, the first pageview happens on an AMP page that’s NOT on the publisher origin followed by the second pageview that happens on the publisher origin.
 As a result, the values for the analytics ping query parameters will look like this:

 **Case #1: Identifier arrangement when analytics ping is sent from page on publisher origin**